amyreese/znc-push/README.md

 *   User inactivity: How long, in seconds, since the last action made by user, in any channel or query window.

-*   Channel inactivity: How long, in seconds, since the last action made by the user in the same channel or query window.

 *   Highlights: Strings to trigger a channel notification, in addition to the default highlight when your nick is mentioned.